-The citizens of Monroeville are very well educated compared to the average community in the nation: 38.45% of adults in Monroeville have a bachelor's degree or even advanced degree.
+The education level of Monroeville citizens is very high relative to the national average among all cities (21.84%): 39.83% of adults in Monroeville have a bachelor's degree or even advanced degree.

-The per capita income in Monroeville in 2010 was $32,679, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $130,716 for a family of four.
+The per capita income in Monroeville in 2010 was $33,319, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $133,276 for a family of four.
 However, Monroeville contains both very wealthy and poor people as well.

 The most common language spoken in Monroeville is English.
-Other important languages spoken here include Other Asian languages and Spanish.
+Other important languages spoken here include Langs. of India and Other Asian languages.